 + adding in appropriate supplements ie magnesium, fish oil and something like echinacea which is known for its ability to sharpen the brain and improve cognitive thinking.

 + good self care, nice shower, good nutrition etc.

 + adequate child care for those who have children (easier said than done sometimes!)

 If you can set everything up to prepare yourself as if it is a down day then this can soon become a little hack.
 After all, if it was up to nature technically you’re working on a rest day.
 This can be used for everything – when have high pressure tasks, to be able to plan around them and effectively build this into your cycle too.

 The other trick is being tuned into your body and charting and watching what is going on and how you feel each month and each cycle.
 Who knows, you might feel best when you are actually bleeding or in the pre-period window.

-We dive into this info all during the LIVE call.
-Don’t forget, you’re invited to check it out – $1 for 7 days!
-Click here to learn more.
 I’d also love to know if you’ve used your cycle to hack your life and how you do it.
 Your wisdom and sharing will no doubt help others – be sure to leave your comment in the comments section below.

 You might also like to check out my gorgeous friend Claire Baker and her book, Adore Your Cycle for a much deeper insight into your cycle OR for my visual friends, check out my e-class, Debunking Ovulation.
 We’ve got something for everybody!